-The handler runtime configuration provides a configuration model which makes it possible to run the three message processing runtimes together or in isolation.
+The handler runtime configuration provides a configuration model which makes it possible to run the three processing engines together, or in isolation, as desired.

 PM> Install-Package MessageHandler.Runtime.Configuration